Lance Armstrong sued over $12 mln in Tour de France prize money

 "As a result of Lance Armstrong's unjustly achieved victories and related activities, SCA paid $12,120,000 to Tailwind Sports Inc," Hamman said.
 "SCA also suffered reputational damage and substantial loss of business."

-SCA paid the $5 million performance bonus, plus $2.5 million in interest and attorney fees, as part of a 2006 legal settlement.

-That agreement's "plain words bars SCA from ever revisiting the settlement it entered into in 2006," Armstrong attorney Mark Fabiani said in an email on Thursday.

-Armstrong also faces a civil whistleblower lawsuit accusing him of fraud.
-That suit was filed by former teammate Floyd Landis and the U.S. Justice Department has not said whether it intends to join the suit.
+He faces a civil whistleblower lawsuit filed by former teammate Floyd Landis accusing Armstrong of fraud.
+The U.S. Justice Department has not said whether it intends to join the suit.